BoldContacts/boldcontacts-mobile-app-for-apple/doc/xcode-project-overview.md

   * indexable: get the contact's indexable email addresses, phone numbers, etc.

+  * list\_emailAddresses: list accessors for the contact's email addresses.

+  * list\_phoneNumbers: list accessors for the contact's phone numbers.

+  * list\_postalAddresses: list accessors for the contact's postal addresses.

+  * list\_socialProfiles: list accessors for the contact's social profiles.

+  * list\_urlAddresses: list accessors for the contact's URL addresses.

 * CNContactStore

   * keysToFetch: return our preferred keys that we want to fetch